 - Customizability: Many free forms allow principals to specify particular powers, enabling tailored solutions for their unique needs.

-- Property Management: A General POA enables agents to oversee real estate transactions, rental agreements, or property maintenance.
+- Property Management: A General POA is the one that allows agents to do the paperwork connected with property deals, rental contracts, or property maintenance.

-- Travel Constraints: A Limited POA grants authority for specific tasks, such as selling property, while the principal is unavailable.
+- Travel Constraints: A Limited POA is the instrument that conveys permission to individuals for certain tasks, such as selling property if the principal is not available.

 How To Fill Out A Free Power Of Attorney Form Florida